New Surgical Centre for Victoria Infirmary Northwich

 Rear view surgical centre.png

-Enabling works to prepare the site as part of wider scheme include the establishment of the site compound and the removal of a number of trees for which planning permission has been received.
-A landscape architect has been involved from the outset which will ensure there is a is a biodiversity net gain on site upon completion of the overall project; this will be achieved through a combination of replanting trees, shrubs and a combination of soft and hard landscaping.
+A landscape architect has been involved with the development from the outset, which will ensure there is a biodiversity net gain for the site upon completion of the overall project.
+This will be achieved through a combination of replanting trees, shrubs and soft and hard landscaping.

 Artist impression.png